 Dental caries is a dynamic process characterized by episodic demineralization and remineralization.
 Any alteration in the balance of these dynamic processes can cause caries which leads to tooth enamel damage.

-Symptoms of Dental Caries
+Dental Caries Symptoms

-Dental caries (tooth decay) is a progressive tooth destruction.
+Dental caries (tooth decay) is progressive tooth destruction.
 It can affect single tooth or several teeth.
 Caries symptoms depend on the stage.
 In the early stage, superficial changes in tooth enamel.
 In the advanced stage, a visible cavity found on the tooth surface.

 Dental caries at the beginning is barely visible.
 You may find white spots on the tooth surface.
 These white spots are solved minerals from tooth enamel.
 The Early stage of caries can be reversed by regular tooth brushing to remove caries bacteria and using a fluoride toothpaste to replace mineral loss from the tooth surface.
 With poor oral hygiene, the progression of dental caries begins.
 White spots on the tooth enamel turn to cavities and you may experience pain for the first time.
 But pain occurs when nerves of the tooth are attacked by bacteria.
 At the early stage of dental caries, teeth react very sensitively to cold or high sugar foods.